Japanese street fashion: Ganguro

 The Ganguro style of Japanese street fashion became popular among Japanese girls in the early 1990s and peaked in the early 2000s.
 Ganguro falls into the larger subculture of gyaru fashion.
 Ganguro typically includes brightly colored outfits, mini-skirts, and tie-dyed sarongs.
-The ganguro style consists of bleached hair, a deep tan, fake eyelashes, black and white eyeliner, bracelets, earrings, rings, necklaces, and platform shoes.
+The ganguro style consists of bleached hair, a deep tan, black and white eyeliner, bracelets, earrings, rings, necklaces, and platform shoes.

 Many people consider Namie Amuro to have been the leading figure of ganguro style.
 Exactly after her public appearances with tanned skin and dyed hair, a lot of Japanese girls started to follow her example.
 The terms "Yamanba" and "Manba" refer to the extreme ends of the Ganguro style.
 However, enthusiasts of both the Yamanba and Manba styles consider ganguro as an "easy version" of their style.
 Nowadays, the name 'Yamanba' has shortened to 'Manba'.